Ō-yoroi: Components

-Various supplementary pieces included large (shield like) rectangular lamellar shoulder guards (ō-sode) and a fabric and plate sleeve (yugote) worn on the left arm when using a bow.
-A loin protector (koshi-ate) was a basic part of the ō-yoroi.
-The koshi-ate was later replaced by the haidate in the do-maru model.
-Specialized yugake archery gloves were made from deerskin and boots (kegutsu or tsuranuki) were made of bearskin or sealskin.

 The kabuto (helmet) of the ō-yoroi is known as a hoshi-bachi-kabuto (star helmet), because of the protruding rivets.
 This type of helmet first appeared around the 10th century and was constructed with iron plates (tate hagi-no-ita) that are arranged vertically, and radiate from an opening in the top called the tehen or hachiman-za, the rivets that connect the plates have large protruding heads (o-boshi).